timescale/docs/promscale/about-promscale.md

 newer versions of Promscale.

-Promscale connector is a translator that natively support integrations with OSS standards such as Prometheus, OpenTelemetry and offers features that are native to Observability ecosystem.
+Promscale connector is a translator that natively support integrations with OSS standards such as Prometheus and OpenTelemetry.
+It includes features that are native to Observability ecosystem.
 Promscale connector creates schema to store metrics and traces.
 It offers Prometheus endpoint for metrics reads and writes, OpenTelemetry Line Protocol endpoint to write traces, Jaeger query endpoint to